gohugoio/hugo/content/en/content-management/build-options.md

 aliases: [/content/build-options/]
 ---

-They are stored in a reserved Front Matter object named `_build` with the following defaults:
+They are stored in a reserved front matter object named `_build` with the following defaults:

 {{< code-toggle >}}
 _build: